Scaling regimes for unsteady diffusion across particle-stabilized fluid interfaces

-where $\phi_0$ is the packing fraction at the particle layer midplane.
+where $\phi_0$ is the packing fraction at the particle layer midplane, up to the circle packing limit ($\phi\approx0.91$) \citep{liu2024diffusion}.
+The quantity $\phi_0$ can be interpreted more generally as the surface coverage for any regular particle geometry at the interface, including non-spherical particles, effectively allowing values exceeding the dense circle packing limit, with the functional form of $\mathcal{A}(\chi)$ determined by the particle shape.
+The Fick-Jacobs framework requires a correction to the effective diffusivity when $\mathcal{A}(\chi)$ varies rapidly.
+We use a correction based on the most accurate expression attainable using first derivatives of the cross-sectional area \citep{zwanzig1992diffusion,reguera2001kinetic,kalinay2006corrections}, yielding

+as detailed in the Supplemental Material.
 The effect of the particle-laden interface on the evolution of the concentration profile is obtained by numerically solving Eq.~\eqref{eq:FickJacobs_dimless} for various surface coverage $\phi_0$, using a finite-difference scheme.
 We initialize the concentration field with a step from a solute-rich to a solute-free phase across the interface.

-The solute concentration profiles around the particle layer show no dependence on $\phi_0$ at very short times ($\tau\ll1$), while at intermediate ($\tau\sim1$) and long times ($\tau\gg1$), the surface coverage significantly affects the gradients within the layer, shown in Fig.~\ref{fig:figure2}(a).
+The solute concentration profiles around the particle layer show no dependence on $\phi_0$ at very short times (${\tau\ll1}$), while at intermediate (${\tau\sim1}$) and long times (${\tau\gg1}$), the surface coverage significantly affects the gradients within the layer, shown in Fig.~\ref{fig:figure2}(a).
 To investigate these transport regimes, we compute the total mass of solute that has crossed the interface, $N$, from the concentration gradient at the interface.
 The normalized solute mass, $\nu=N/(aA_0C_0)$, is plotted in Fig.~\ref{fig:figure2}(b), highlighting two limiting regimes.